dreaw131313/Dreaw-Entity-Component-System/README.md

 	);
 bool Spawn(const Entity& prefab, const uint64_t& spawnCount, const bool& areActive = true);
 ```
-As prefab parameter can be used entity from any decs::Container, but if it this container is not in sync* with container in which we are trying spawn, **Spawn** method will return false or invalid **decs::Entity** object.<br/>
+As prefab parameter can be used entity from any decs::Container.

-*Containers are in sync when they contains internal containers for components of the same type (syncing containers will be implemented in near future)*

 Entities can also be activated or deactivated.
 Deactivated entities will not be iterated.
 Activating and deactivating is performed by functions:
 ```C++